 Our directors and executive officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of common stock on a periodic basis.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or executive officer when entering into the plan, without further direction from such director or executive officer once such director or executive officer's plan is in place.
 The director or executive officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
 Our directors and executive officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information subject to compliance with the terms of our insider trading policy.
-Prior to 180 days after the date of this offering, subject to early termination, the sale of any common stock under such plan would be subject to the lock-up agreement that the director or executive officer intends to enter into with the underwriters.
+Prior to 90 days after the date of this offering, subject to early termination, the sale of any common stock under such plan would be subject to a lock-up agreement that our directors and executive officers enter into with the underwriter.